Grafixoft/powertree-doc/docs/use-cases/image-processing.md

 For images, it might be as simple as starting a new workflow for each of them.

 PowerTree also allows building complex transformation pipelines with relative ease through its simple programming model.
-It allows you to express complex processes through a simple API
+It allows you to express complex processes without concerns about networks, durability and availability.